Sample Answer

 Company Law

-The merits of the liquidator’s arguments, in British company law, that Mr Lay cannot recover his loan from the company and that he should instead be made to contribute to the company’s debt on the ground that there is no difference between him and the company.
-Do not deal with any criminal element involved, (40 marks).
+In British company law, the merits of the liquidator’s arguments are that Mr. Lay cannot recover his loan from the company and that he should instead be made to contribute to the company’s debt because there is no difference between him and the company.
+Do not deal with any criminal element involved (40 marks).

 British company law allows the owner of a company to sue his company in case of a loss and eventual liquidation.
-In the case of Solomon vs. Solomon Company limited, the house of lords having been satisfied that Solomon Company limited formation was according to the company’s act, and therefore the founder is a separate entity and should not be viewed as an agent or controller of the company.
+In the case of Solomon vs. Solomon Company Limited, the House of Lords has been satisfied that Solomon Company Limited’s formation was according to the company’s act.
+Therefore the founder is a separate entity and should not be viewed as an agent or controller of the company.
 According to Lim (2014), the company’s assets and liabilities belong to it; this gives Mr. Lay the legal right to recover the money owed to him by Enron.
 The implication of this law is to shield the company’s owner from the company’s liabilities in case one occurs.

-Mr. Louis Bourget and Mr. Andrew Fastow are senior employees of the Enron company, and it required them to make reasonable decisions for the good of the company and therefore bear the responsibility for the company’s losses that occurred on their watch.
-The company’s act of 2006 stipulates that employees who occupy senior positions in the company where they are required to make standard, reasonable business decisions at their discretion can be held responsible for actions that go below expectations (Naniwadekar, 2008).
+Mr. Louis Bourget and Mr. Andrew Fastow are senior employees of the Enron company, and it required them to make reasonable decisions for the company’s good and bear the responsibility for the company’s losses that occurred on their watch.
+The Company’s Act 2006 stipulates that employees who occupy senior positions in the company where they are required to make standard, reasonable business decisions at their discretion can be held responsible for actions that go below expectations (Naniwadekar, 2008).

-The law would have been lenient to the two individuals if their actions were done to benefit the business enterprise, especially where the owners of the company are directly involved.
-This was, however, not the case because Mr. Louis Bourget’s decision to divert the company’s funds into his personal account and Mr. Andrew Factor’s use of the company’s funds to set up multiple business enterprises he used to defraud the company can be termed as actions amounting to criminal actions.
+The law would have been lenient to the two individuals if their actions benefitted the business enterprise, especially where the company’s owners were directly involved.
+This was, however, not the case because Mr. Louis Bourget’s decision to divert the company’s funds internal account and Mr. Andrew Factor’s use of the company’s funds to set up multiple business enterprises he used to defraud the company can be termed as actions amounting to crimactivitiestions.
 This will, therefore, require that the two individuals be held responsible for their actions which led to financial losses to the company.
-The reason for this is that the two senior employees of the company acted fraudulently by intentional wrongdoing beyond the authority bestowed on them by the employer (Teklè, 2018).
-Liquidators, in this case, will be keen to pursue those responsible for the day-to-day running of the company’s affairs for the two to be charged for going against their principal responsibility to the affairs of the company (Lim, 2014).
+The reason for this is that the two senior employees of the company acted fraudulently by intentional wrongdoing beyond the authority bestowed on them by the employer (Teklè, 20Ins, this liquidator ase, will be keen to pursue those responsible for the day-to-day running of the company’s affairs for the two to be charged for going against their principal responsibility to the affairs of the company (Lim, 2014).

 References